dreamcatcher-tech/network/Inbox/2024-10-28 1024 api should just be action creator.md

 The function just runs, and outputs things that are pure and simple, then the execution layer stamps things on it, hoisting the refinement higher.

 The execution layers are reflected in the action layers.

+How to handle the self napp ?  this might have been modified, so we need to id it by its hash somehow ?